Liberty County DA to probe Glynn shooting

 The Feb.
-23 shooting death of Amhaud Arbery in Satilla Shores has been turned over to the office of Atlantic Judicial Circuit District Attorney Tom Durden, according to the state’s Attorney General’s Office.
+23 shooting death of Ahmaud Arbery in Satilla Shores has been turned over to the office of Atlantic Judicial Circuit District Attorney Tom Durden, according to the state’s Attorney General’s Office.

 Georgia Attorney General Christopher M. Carr turned the case over Monday to the Atlantic Judicial Circuit, based in Hinesville in Liberty County.